Jon Kavanaugh

 Lieutenant Jon Kavanaugh is a fictional Internal Affairs Lieutenant in the Los Angeles Police Department on the FX television show The Shield.
 He was portrayed by Forest Whitaker.
 He is introduced at the beginning of series five and serves as the primary antagonist to Vic Mackey.
 He has been described as an anti-villain.
 Both the character, and Whitaker's performance have been well-received.

 Concept and creation

 Shawn Ryan conceived the idea of a "pretty virtuous Internal Affairs detective," who would become "hell-bent on bringing [Mackey] to justice."
-Whilst writing the series five script, Ryan was convinced that he was "making it tough for the audience.
+While writing the series five script, Ryan was convinced that he was "making it tough for the audience.
 They're not going to be sure who to root for."
-But discovered the audience overwhelmingly supported Vic; "our audience viewed Vic as the hero.
+Then he discovered the audience overwhelmingly supported Vic; "our audience viewed Vic as the hero.
 They wanted Vic to get away with it.
 They found every negative thing to say about Whitaker's character they could think of."